JuliaSienk/american-girl-lede/README.md

 Who gets to be an American Girl?
 This project explores the promise (and limits) of representation through American Girl Dolls.

 #### What I hoped to accomplish:
 I aimed to take my masters' capstone - a static, kinda boring deep dive - into an interactive story that would allow the key takeaways to shine through.
-I wanted something that would lalow
+I wanted something that would allow.

 Artifacts of my previous analysis can be found in the "roads-not-taken" folder.